 Contact: Ben Brennan

-Research at the CVR focuses on the interactions between the virus and the immune system, developing genetic techniques to understand its biology, as well as investigating potential treatments and vaccine candidates.
+Research at the CVR focuses on the interactions between the virus and the immune system and interactions with Wolbachia symbionts in the mosquito; developing genetic techniques to understand its biology; and potential novel control measures (including Wolbachia), treatments and vaccine candidates.

 Image of an adult Aedes Aegypti mosquito.